skreddypalvai/AI-Quiz-Tool/README.md

 ### 5. Creating Quiz Generator class:
 We will create an QuizGenerator class , then initialize LLM (I have used 'Gemini-pro') with respective template (prompt and structure for the quiz), and vectorstore database from the previous task, then we will be using as_retriever function to retrieve relevant context for the quiz topic from the vectorstore.
-Now, to format the retrieved context and the quiz topic into a structured prompt(template) I have used the libraries including RunnablePassthrough and RunnableParallel from LangChain (refer the documentation for better understanding) and you can see the output below:
+Now, to format the retrieved context and the quiz topic into a structured prompt(template) I have used the libraries including RunnablePassthrough and RunnableParallel from LangChain (refer the documentation for better understanding) passed them into the chain and by invoking it with the topic as a input, it generated the expected response and you can see the output below:

+### 6. Quiz Algorithm:
+In this task, we will create the QuizGenerator class, define a generate quiz method, and validate quiz method which allow for the generation of a unique quiz with the desired number of questions while ensuring the uniqueness of each question.
+After generating the relevant string (response) from the previous task (by invoking the chain with the topic), make sure to convert it into Python dictionary format.
+I have used the json.loads() function as the data is in JSON format.
+See the output below:

+### 7. UI for Quiz:
+Now we will work on QuizManager class(working on indexes of the respective questions) and implement the functionality to display quiz questions and choices on the UI by utilizing streamlit.

+### 8. Screen State Handling: